Harley 45 Engine Teardown and Inspection

 The breather valve is an integral part of the scavenger pump.
 The small screen between the breather valve and crankcase port will be cleaned or replaced.

-The studs were driven out with a flat-ended punch and hammer.
+After the nuts were removed, the studs can be driven out with a flat-ended punch and hammer.

 With the help of a gasket scraper and light hammer, the right case separated from the left case.

-The flywheel assembly was pressed out of the case in a hydraulic press.
+The flywheel assembly needs to be pressed out of the case.
+The best way to do this is with a hydraulic press.

-The roller bearings and cages were rock solid from years (perhaps decades) of non-use.
+The roller bearings and cages were solid from years (perhaps decades) of non-use.

 Remove Tappet and Tappet Blocks

-Even after the soaking, the valve tappets and blocks wouldn't budge.
+Even after the long soaking, the valve tappets and blocks wouldn't budge.

-Once the tappet blocks were out of the case, they were placed in a vice.
+Once the tappet blocks were out, each one was placed in a vice.

 A tappet removal tool is required to remove tappet from the block.

-After the engine was stripped down to left and right cases, visual inspection revealed no cracks, broken edges, or stripped threads.
+Finally, after being stripped down to left and right cases, close visual inspection revealed no cracks, broken edges, or stripped threads.

-Very often, you'll find Harley gear cover bolts stripped out due to a previous owner using too small a flat-blade screwdriver.
+More often than not, you'll find old gear cover bolts stripped out due to previous owners using too small a flat-blade screwdriver.

-Most of the bolts on this engine will be re-usable.
+The Good News: Most of the original bolts from this engine will be re-usable.

-After being cleaned up on the wire bench wheel, the cams were found to be too pitted for further use.
+The Bad News: After being cleaned on the wire bench wheel, all four cams were found to be too pitted for further use.

 Related Articles: